Everest Base Camp Trek 14 Days

 In Kathmandu with optional sightseeing tour and preparation for the trek.

 A free day to prepare for the upcoming treks to high Khumbu.
 Morning an optional sightseeing tour at places of great interest.
-Explore around Kathmandu world heritage sites for few hours and back at hotel.
+Explore around Kathmandu's world heritage sites for a few hours and back at the hotel.

 • Day03

-Morning at the earliest before or after quick breakfast or one carry pack breakfast to save time to reach Kathmandu domestic airport terminal.
-Take short and scenic flight of 35 minutes to reach at Lukla.
-It is a gateway Sherpa town at the height of 2,820 m high facing views of Kongde peak and Naulekh Himal.
+Morning at the earliest before or after a quick breakfast or one carry pack breakfast to save time to reach Kathmandu domestic airport terminal.
+Take a short and scenic flight of 35 minutes to reach Lukla.
+It is a gateway Sherpa town at the height of 2,820 m, with views of Kongde peak and Naulekh Himal.

-With refreshing stop at Lukla, follow our lead guide after adjusting baggage.
+With a refreshing stop at Lukla, follow our lead guide after adjusting baggage.

-Thus, walk leads past Lukla town heading down to Choplung.
-Choplung is a small village to follow Dudh-Kosi River and valley to reach at Phadkingma village for overnight stop.
+Thus, the walk leads past Lukla town, heading down to Choplung.
+Choplung is a small village to follow the Dudh-Kosi River and valley to reach Phadkingma village for an overnight stop.

-Phakdingma also called as Phakding only for short, while we have used the proper and correct words in respect for the name sake.
+Phakdingma is also called Phakding only for short, while we have used the proper and correct words in respect for the name's sake.

 • Day04